Old Books Newly Received

 We acquired the remains of the Library of the Molteno Institute a number of years back, but some of the material on tropical Medicine is still available, and curious and special material indeed it is.

 If you are into ticks, or some of the horrible tropical diseases which make life miserable for millions, you have come to the right place.
-And if you are lucky, your book will carry this lovely bookplate, a design based on an ancient Roman mosaic, and inserted by A E Shipley in the books which he left to the library.
+And if you are lucky, your book will carry this lovely bookplate, a design based on an ancient Roman mosaic, and inserted by A E Shipley in the books which he donated to the library.

-Thursday January 20, 2005
+Saturday January 01, 2005